yamato-snow/Claude-Code-Usage-Monitor/README.md

 >    - [Create Issue Here](https://github.com/Maciek-roboblog/Claude-Code-Usage-Monitor/issues/new)
 >
 > **Thank you for helping make this tool better! 🚀**

+## LATEST STABLE VERSION FOR USE IS ON PYPI THIS VERSION IS LITTLE BIT TRICKY AND I WILL FIX IT 24.06.2025

 ## ✨ Features & How It Works